MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 By default, Verbose and Progress records are not written to job history.
 You can change the settings for a particular runbook to log these records.
 For more information on these records, see [Runbook Output and Messages](overview-runbook-messages-output.md).

 ### Designated runbook worker
-By default, a runbook job will be assigned to a random runbook worker to execute.
+By default, a runbook job is be assigned to a random runbook worker to execute.
 You can change settings for a particular runbook to execute the runbook on a particular runbook worker.

 ## Change runbook settings in the Management Portal
 You can change settings for a runbook in the Management Portal from the **Configure** page for the runbook.